Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Proportion of magic gates ( -gates) in typical algorithms

-Thus the lower bound on $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$ is a few percent or less in most algorithms.
+Thus, the lower bound on $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$ is a few percent or less in most algorithms.

-To get an upper limit on $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, we can assume there are a few time-step where all qubits experience {\magic} gates, and many time-steps where there are no {\magic} gates.
-Then the proportion of timesteps with {\magic} gates would then be $P^{\rm algo}_\opmagic$.
+To get an upper limit on $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, we can assume there are a few timestep where all qubits experience magic gates, and many timesteps where there are no magic gates.
+Then the proportion of timesteps with magic gates would then be $P^{\rm algo}_\opmagic$.
 We do not believe that any of the examples in Table~\ref{supp:table:algo} have the property, but we cannot rule it out as a worst case scenario.
 In this unlikely case $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}=1$, however it is easy to reduce it \cite{Gidney2020Dec}.
-For example, to reduce $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, we imagine taking that one timestep of the algorithm that involve all {\magic} gates, and spreading it out over 20 timesteps, where each of those twenty timesteps only involves 5\% of the qubits having {\magic} gates (while the rest of the qubits do nothing).
-At the same time, any timesteps that involve less than 5\% of {\magic} gates will be left unchanged.
+For example, to reduce $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}$, we imagine taking that one timestep of the algorithm that involve all magic gates, and spreading it out over twenty timesteps, where each of those twenty timesteps only involves 5\% of the qubits having magic gates (while the rest of the qubits do nothing).
+At the same time, any timesteps that involve less than 5\% of magic gates will be left unchanged.
 As the proportion of the algorithm's timesteps that are spread in this manner is only $P^{\rm algo}_\opmagic$, this will only increase the algorithm's depth by a factor of

 As $P^{\rm algo}_\opmagic$ is small, this is a modest increase in depth.
 For example, in those algorithms where $P^{\rm algo}_\opmagic=0.01$, we can ensure that $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}\leq 0.05$ at the cost of increasing the algorithm's depth by $\leq19\%$.
 In those algorithms where $P^{\rm algo}_\opmagic=0.05$, we can ensure that $\Qalgo_\opmagic \big/ \Qalgo_{\rm total}\leq 0.05$ at the cost of doubling the algorithm's depth.